Two Temple Place: Nathaniel Hitch’s frieze

-Above the frieze and standing within tracery canopies under the roof principals are twelve carved figures from literature, including Ivanhoe, Robin Hood and Maid Marion.
+Above the frieze and standing within tracery canopies under the roof principals are twelve carved figures from literature, including Ivanhoe, Robin Hood and Maid Marian.
 At either end of the Great Hall are carved pencil cedar chimney pieces and at one end there are some bench ends carved by Hitch these being fine examples of his work.
 Photographs of these carvings are included in the album of photographs of Hitch's work held at the Henry Moore Archive in Leeds.

 Stained-glass windows

 At the eastern and western ends of the Great Hall are stained-glass windows which are the work of Clayton and Bell.
 One of these is called A Swiss Summer Landscape and includes Thun Castle in the Swiss Canton of Bern.
 Clayton and Bell often collaborated with John Loughborough Pearson, their other work including the stained-glass windows at Truro Cathedral.